Professor Jan Skakle

 Our research is directed towards understanding the relationship between the composition, properties and structure of these and other materials.
 The knowledge of structures in relation to their properties can elucidate conduction and substitution mechanisms and help towards the improvement and optimisation of materials.
 Structures are studied using powder diffraction, both X-ray (utilising in-house facilities) and neutron diffraction facilities at ISIS, Rutherford Appleton Laboratory and ILL, Grenoble.

-(1) (Novel Oxides) is concerned mainly with the synthesis and characterisation of A-M-O oxides, where A=La,Ca,Ba,Sr, M=first row transition metals.
-The discovery of high temperature superconductivity in 1986 has reopened a wide interest in such complex perovkites containing first row transition metals.
+(1) (Novel Oxides) is concerned mainly with structure-property relationships, particularly the synthesis and characterisation of A-M-O oxides, where A=La,Ca,Ba,Sr, M=first row transition metals.
+The discovery of high temperature superconductivity in 1986 has reopened a wide interest in such complex perovskites containing first row transition metals.
 The electrical and magnetic properties of these systems are highly varied; properties range from metallic to insulating, from ferromagnetic to antiferromagnetic, and from cationic to anionic conductivity.
 More recent examples include the recent discovery of high lithium ion conductivity in the system Li-RE-Ti-O, giant magnetoresistance in doped La-Mn-O materials and oxide ion conductivity in La-Sr-Ga-Mg-O compounds.
 These systems contain a wealth of materials with properties ranging from ionic/electronic conductivity, superconductivity, giant magneto-resistance etc.

 The strategy for the synthetic work is to study new phase diagrams, identify new materials and to use chemical doping to alter existing materials.
-The materials are characterised using X-ray diffraction, ac impedance spectroscopy, electron diffraction, FTIR, esr, thermal analysis, neutron diffraction etc. In this I collaborate with other chemists in the department, particularly Dr. Abbie Mclaughlin – we recently had an EPSRC project funded and also an EastCHEM (ScotCHEM) PhD studentship in collaboration with Professor John Irvine.
+The materials are characterised using X-ray diffraction, ac impedance spectroscopy, electron diffraction, FTIR, esr, thermal analysis, neutron diffraction etc. In this I collaborate with other chemists in the department, particularly Prof. Abbie Mclaughlin – we recently had an EPSRC project funded and also an EastCHEM (ScotCHEM) PhD studentship in collaboration with Professor John Irvine.
 In addition research is being funded by EPSRC with the National Nuclear Labs (PhD studentship).
 We have also had three MChem students on placement to ICMCB (CNRS) Bordeaux working with Drs Olivier Toulemonde, Etienne Gaudin and Prof J-C Grenier.
 The methodology employed in this part of my research, in which I have the longest track record, informs area (2).

 (2) (Biomaterials) has been initiated more recently and has two strands at present: